mathiasvr/betaflight-deciphered/README.md

 Documentation is based on information from previous Betaflight/Cleanflight docs, [Betaflight Configurator](https://github.com/betaflight/betaflight-configurator), as well as Betaflight source code and various other sources.

 ## Integration
-> **Update:** I'm currently working on an app that uses this documentation to help learn about your Betaflight configuration. https://github.com/mathiasvr/betaflight-inspector
+> **Update:** I'm currently working on an app that uses this documentation to help you understand your Betaflight configuration. https://github.com/mathiasvr/betaflight-inspector

 Descriptions and other information is organized into a [JSON file](help_variables.json), with the intent to generate consistent documentation and allow other possible future integration.